New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 Falcons stats and trends

-- Atlanta has three wins against the spread in nine games this year.
+- Atlanta has three wins against the spread in nine games this season.

-- The Falcons have been underdogs by 6.5 points or more three times this season and covered the spread once.
+- The Falcons have been underdogs by 6.5 points or more three times this year and covered the spread once.

-- Atlanta's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Atlanta has gone over the point total in 55.6% of its opportunities this season (five times in nine games with a set point total).

+- The Falcons put up 19.8 points per game, comparable to the 17.7 the Patriots allow.

-- Atlanta is 2-3 against the spread and 3-2 overall in games when it records more than 17.7 points.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team scores more than 17.7 points.

-- In games that Atlanta piles up over 328.0 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Atlanta amasses more than 328.0 yards, the team is 2-3 against the spread and 3-2 overall.

-- This season the Falcons have 13 turnovers, four fewer than the Patriots have takeaways (17).
+- The Falcons have turned the ball over 13 times, four fewer times than the Patriots have forced turnovers (17).

 Home and road insights

-- Atlanta has covered the spread once at home, and is 1-3 overall there, this season.
+- Atlanta has one win against the spread, and is 1-3 overall, at home this season.

 - In four home games this season, Atlanta has gone over the total twice.